mvolkmann/blog/src/smalltalk.md

 Another way to find a class that is useful when its class category is not known is to:

-- hover over the top, first column,
+- press shift-return OR
-- press cmd-f
+  hover over the top, first column in a System Browser and press cmd-f
 - enter part of the class name
 - select the class from the popup list that appears